Hamish-Leahy/VSCode-Learn/README.md

 # VSCode-Learn
-Here are some ways I could expand on that:

 Visual Studio Code is a popular open source code editor developed by Microsoft.
 It provides support for development in many programming languages and includes features like debugging, intelligent code completion, and Git integration.